-Despite potentially expanding the BRI and extracting rare earth minerals, China has not established a strong presence in Afghanistan.
-The obvious reason for this is the instability associated with the war between US-backed coalition forces and the Taliban.
+Despite potentially expanding the BRI and extracting rare earth minerals, China has not established a strong presence in Afghanistan due to the instability associated with the war between US-backed coalition forces and the Taliban.
 But China has other security concerns in the region.

 The Wakhan Corridor connects Afghanistan to Xinjiang, the home of China’s Muslim Uighur population and the center of much of the criticism directed at the PRC.

 It is feared that the Wakhan Corridor could be used as a potential target for terrorists.
-China is acutely aware of the threat of terrorism.
 The increased security presence in Xinjiang, which includes the high levels of surveillance and the “education centers” often criticized as internment camps, are justified as a shield against Uighur separatist and jihadist groups.

 As Afghanistan serves as a training base for global terrorism, the Chinese government does not want the Wakhan Corridor to serve as a highway for terrorists to enter China.
 As coalition forces began withdrawing from Afghanistan, the People’s Liberation Army (PLA) has increased their presence along the border and within Afghanistan itself.

-What is known is that Afghanistan will not, and may never, fall out of global headlines.
-Like the British Empire, the Soviet Union and the US before it, the history of Chinese power is likely to be intertwined with the fate of Afghanistan.
+What is known is that Afghanistan will not likely fall out of global headlines anytime soon.
+Like the British Empire, the Soviet Union and the US before it, the history of Chinese power is likely to be intertwined with the fate of the nation.